rfo909/CFT/doc/Reference.md

-Now, to sort other types of values, we use a "trick", which consists of wrapping each value inside a special wrapper object, masking the original values as either int, float or STring, then sort, and finally extract the actual value from the wrappers.
+Now, to sort other types of values, we use a "trick", which consists of wrapping each value inside a special *wrapper object*, masking the original values as either int, float or STring, then sort, and finally extract the actual value from the wrappers.